-The Volvo C70 is another car that is tighter and more handsomely built than the Eos, but its range of turbocharged engines isn’t as refined.
+The 2011 Volkswagen C70 is more handsomely built than the Eos, but not necessarily as structurally tight; and its range of turbocharged engines isn’t as refined.

 The Volvo has a more settled, mature ride than the VW, though.

-The Chrysler Sebring also offers a folding hardtop, but it’s not nearly in the same league as the Eos in terms of fit and finish.
+The Chrysler Sebring—now called the Chrysler 200 but not all that different—also offers a folding hardtop, but even after all its changes for this year it’s not in the same league as the Eos in terms of fit and finish.

 The BMW 3-Series Convertible is in a whole other price range, but you get what you pay for, with a large leap ahead in driving refinement and high-performance driving poise.

-One strong argument for the Eos is fuel economy; with an EPA-rated 30 mpg on the highway, it's one of the more efficient convertibles—except for the very small but fun Mini Cooper S Convertible.
+One strong argument for the Eos is fuel economy; it's one of the more efficient convertibles—except for the very small but fun Mini Cooper S Convertible.